Loading...

 Understanding UPSC's new transparency initiative.

 The QPRep (Question Paper Representation) portal is UPSC's new digital platform introduced in 2026 as part of a transparency reform following Supreme Court directions.
-After the Prelims exam, UPSC will release a provisional answer key and open the QPRep portal for candidates.
+After the Prelims exam, UPSC has released the provisional answer key and opened the QPRep portal for candidates.

 Through this portal, candidates who appeared for the exam can view their OMR sheet responses, see the official provisional answer key, check their question-wise marks, and — most importantly — file objections against any answer they believe is incorrect, supported by academic evidence.